-Three organizations stand out as pioneering members of the health data economy: the New York State Department of Health, the Centers for Medicaid and Medicare Services, and the Department of Health and Human Services.
+Two organizations stand out as pioneering members of the health data economy: the New York State Department of Health and the Centers for Medicaid and Medicare Services.
 Each one has opened up specific types of data and supported greater health data transparency and access.

 The New York State Department of Health (DOH) has been making it easier for New Yorkers to find and use state health information.
 Its open data website, Health Data NY, launched in March 2013 with data about restaurant inspections, hospital bed availability, and hospital-acquired infection rates.
 The site has since added even more health information, undergone a redesign, and won a national innovation award at the annual Health Datapalooza held in Washington, DC.
 What is New York doing right?

 Health Data NY is the first state-run open data site in the U.S. dedicated exclusively to health data.
 It is part of Governor Cuomo’s data transparency initiative, Open NY.
 And, Health Data NY doesn’t just post spreadsheets of data.
 It offers comprehensive metadata and visualizations to ensure users understand the data.
 Most of the data on the site has preset filtering and sorting functionality, which assists users with analyzing the data.